Keeshond vs Kerry Blue Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Keeshond has a typical lifespan of 12-15 years, while Kerry Blue Terrier lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Keeshond is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Keeshond is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
 Kerry Blue Terrier faces its own health challenges including Neurological Conditions, Eye Conditions, Other Concerns.
 Keeshond has 2 documented predispositions compared to 3 for Kerry Blue Terrier, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health